mobook/MO-book/pyomo_style_guide_old.md

 from pyomo.environ import ConcreteModel, Var, Objective, maximize, SolverFactory
 ```

 ### Use `ConcreteModel`  instead of `AbstractModel`

-The preferred method for creating instances of Pyomo models is a Python function or class that accepts parameter values and returns a `ConcreteModel`.
+The preferred method for creating instances of Pyomo models is to use a Python function or class that accepts parameter values and returns a `ConcreteModel`.

 Pyomo provides two methods for creating model instances, `AbstractModel` or `ConcreteModel`.
-A `ConcreteModel` requires parameter values to be known when the model is created. `AbstractModel` specifies a model with symbolic parameters which can be specified later to define an instance of the  model.
-However, because Pyomo is integrated within Python,  `ConcreteModel` model instances can be created with a Python function or class using the full range of language features.
-For this reason, there is  little benefit for  `AbstractModel`.
+A `ConcreteModel` requires parameter values to be known when the model is specified. `AbstractModel` specifies a model with symbolic parameters which can be specified later to define a specific instance of the generic model.
+However, because Pyomo is embedded within Python,  `ConcreteModel` model instances can be created in Python function or class using the full range of language features.
+For this reason, there is  little practical need or benefit for  `AbstractModel`.

 ### Prefer short model and block names